Stephen B. Wiley: New Jersey Supreme Court nomination

-Later life
+Poetry

 At the age of 70, Wiley began writing poetry.
 He published three books of poetry: Hero Island (published in 2005), Mockingbird Come Home (published in 2007), and Latitudes (published in 2009).

+Personal life and death

-In 2012, he and his wife Judy sold their Morris County home and moved full-time to South Hero, Vermont, on Lake Champlain; they later moved to nearby Shelburne, Vermont.
-Wiley died on October 8, 2015, in Shelburne at the age of 86.
-Wiley was survived by his wife, by their sons Jonathan and Benjamin, by their daughter Katherine, and by several grandchildren.
+In 1953, Wiley married Judith Alexander.
+The Wileys had two sons, Jonathan and Benjamin; a daughter named Katharine; and several grandchildren.
+In 2012, the Wileys sold their Morris County home and moved full-time to South Hero, Vermont, on Lake Champlain; they later moved to nearby Shelburne, Vermont.

+Wiley died on October 8, 2015 in Shelburne at the age of 86.